-Once you get there, you get in line and check in.
+Once you get there, you get in line and check in using your ID and event ticket.
 Again, there isn’t a huge line most of the time.
-I put on my wristbands, checked my bags (also a short wait), and we readied to start.
-This was the case with all my Mudders.
+I put on my wristbands, checked my bags for 5 dollars (also a short wait), and we readied to start.
+This has been the case with all five Mudders.
 Smooth and easy.

 We peed (a couple times) and got in the long line for our heat.
 Since it’s not timed, they didn’t seem to enforce actual wave times.
 The line of people was super long and we had to stand around for about forty five minutes.
 This is why it’s important to get there early.
+You will wait a long time before you finally get to leave.
 I kept moving to keep my muscles warm.
 Finally, we went to an area where an emcee explained the rules and gave us a pep talk.
 We listened to the Star Spangled Banner and we were off!

 The link to obstacle specific advice is below.
-However, during the course they provide ample water and a good deal of food items, although small (like bars, bananas, etc.).
-Spectators and staff are rarely too far away.
+During the course they provide ample water and a good deal of food items, although small (like bars, bananas, etc.).
+Spectators and staff (including medical personnel) are rarely too far away.
 They have portable toilets too, but they’re spread out.
 If you feel like you have to go, even a little, take advantage of the bathroom when you see it.

 I would highly recommend bringing a towel.
 It can be used to cover you up to change outside and dry you off immediately.

 The next day I woke up insanely sore, pretty much everywhere.
 But, it was a great reminder of my accomplishment!

 It was incredibly fun!
 I’m doing my sixth Mudder this summer.
 However, I will only do this type of race in warm weather from here on out.
 The cold was a major, major problem at my first event.
 Nonetheless, I only have positive words about the overall experience.
 I highly recommend the Tough Mudder!
 It’s awesome!